rsdoiel/antenna/journalism.md

 ---

-## How the Undergraduate Student Association Council oversees budget, student life
+## How the Undergraduate Students Association Council oversees budget, student life

 date: 2025-05-05, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated May 6 at 12:05 p.m.</em>
 Bruins will vote for next year’s Undergraduate Students Association Council during a weeklong voting period starting Friday.
-Twenty-nine candidates, six of whom are current officers, are running for the 15 available positions, which include executive, representative and commissioner roles.

 <br>